jawalsh/z652-Digital-Libraries/docs/assignment_final_project.md

 In Canvas, submit:

-1. In the final project assignment in Canvas, submit your short report and inlcude a link to your prototype collection in the reprot.
+1. In the final project assignment in Canvas, submit your short report and inlcude a link to your prototype collection in the report.
 2. In the final project presentation discussion on GitHub, include a link to a 5-7 minute video presentation about your final project, posted in Final Project Presentation.